 The Company's IGU contracts are short-term in nature and the practical expedient has been applied.
 The Company's performance obligations in CSS contracts are generally short-term in nature, for which the practical expedient has been applied, with the exception of commissioning services, which are provided at the end of a construction project.
 Revenue for commissioning services performance obligations is not material.
 The Company's performance obligations in Smart Building Platform contracts are longer-term in nature, however many of these contracts provide the customer with a right to cancel or terminate for convenience with no substantial penalty.
-The transaction price allocated to remaining performance obligations for non-cancelable Smart Building Platform contracts as of March 31, 2022 was \$7.9 million that the Company expects to recognize as it satisfies the performance obligations over the next 12 to 24 months which are, among other things, dependent on the construction schedule of the site for which the Company's performance obligations in Smart Building Technologies contracts are generally short-term in nature, for which the practical expedient has been applied.
+The transaction price allocated to remaining performance obligations for non-cancelable Smart Building Platform contracts as of June 30, 2021 was \$4.9 million that the Company expects to recognize as it satisfies the performance obligations over the next 12 to 24 months which are, among other things, dependent on the construction schedule of the site for which the Company's products and services are provided.
+The Company's performance obligations in Smart Building Technologies contracts are generally short-term in nature, for which the practical expedient has been applied.